KJ7LNW/v4l2-loopback-opengl-image/README.md

 ## Description

-v4l2-loopback-opengl-image creates a virtual camera by rendering a 3D scene with OpenGL and streaming it through FFmpeg to a v4l2loopback device.
+v4l2-loopback-opengl-image creates a virtual camera by rendering a 3D scene with OpenGL and streaming it through FFmpeg to a [v4l2loopback](https://github.com/v4l2loopback/v4l2loopback) device.
+While this application was tested with v4l2loopback, it should work with any V4L2 device that supports output mode (such as USB HDMI capture devices).

+**Note:** Users are responsible for installing v4l2loopback if they wish to use it as a virtual camera device.
+See the Installation section below.

-### Use Case
+### Use Case: Web Browser Camera/Image Upload Workaround

-This tool is designed for video conferencing and streaming applications where you need to display a static image (such as a document, diagram, barcode, or presentation slide) through a virtual camera device.
-The 3D rendering environment allows you to:
+Some websites require camera access for image capture but don't provide a file upload option.
+This tool solves that problem by presenting a static image through a virtual camera that browsers like Firefox and Chrome can access.
+Instead of being forced to use a physical camera or being unable to submit an image at all, you can load any image file and present it as a camera feed.

+The 3D rendering environment provides additional capabilities:
 - Position and orient the image naturally in 3D space
-- Adjust perspective and viewing angle interactively during calls
+- Adjust perspective and viewing angle interactively
 - Control lighting to ensure optimal visibility
-- Pan and zoom to focus on specific areas
+- Pan and zoom to focus on specific areas of the image
 - Present professional-looking content with anti-aliased rendering

-Common applications include:
-- Displaying technical diagrams or schematics during remote support sessions
+Additional applications:
-- Showing product images or barcodes for verification
+- Showing product images or barcodes for verification on camera-only websites
-- Presenting documents or certificates during video calls
+- Displaying technical diagrams or documents through browser-based camera interfaces
+- Testing camera input applications with controlled 3D-rendered content
 - Creating dynamic visual presentations with adjustable perspective
-- Testing camera input applications with controlled 3D-rendered content

 ### Features